Viktor-TPD/some-teams/TO-DO-LIST.md

 # The repository should contain a README.md file with information about the project (usually a README.md includes information about what the project is about, how it's made, about the author, install instructions if any and such stuff)
 Fair enough.
 Känns rimligt att kanske ha det här dokumentet som ett WIP och sen renskriva det till 'README'.

-# The repository should contain a LICENSE file.
+# *KLAR* The repository should contain a LICENSE file.
 Preferably MIT.
 ~~Löser detta direkt efter att jag har committat.~~ Fixat!

 # *xoxo, Viktor*